sparktsang/sparktsang.github.io/_posts/2025-10-16-tyranny-of-inner-voice.md

-2025-10-16
+---
+layout: post

-"The Sunlit Cage: On the Tyranny of the Inner Voice"
+title: "The Sunlit Cage: On the Tyranny of the Inner Voice"
+short_title: "The Sunlit Cage"
+subtitle: "What happens when that voice leads you into a beautiful, sunlit, and inescapable void—and everyone else calls it enlightenment?"
+category: "Life"
+image: assets/images/sunlit_cage_copilot.png
+---

 The next day, as I passed his bunk, Ade greeted me warmly.
 I expected a fleeting hello, but the conversation that followed lasted another hour, unlocking yet another, deeper layer of his parallel reality.

 It began with a simple question.
 "How are you doing?" he asked, then added, "I see you stay up late."

 "Yes," I replied, a little self-consciously, "the nights are quiet.
 Good for thinking and writing."
-I felt a slight pang of guilt, knowing that he had been the subject of my writing the night before.
+I felt a slight pang of guilt, knowing that he had been [the subject of my writing](https://sparktsang.github.io/life/2025/10/15/psychedelic.html) the night before.
 Thankfully, he had no interest in what I was thinking or writing about.

 The conversation, as I had hoped, quickly circled back to him.
 I asked where he usually ate, noticing he rarely seemed to leave the room.
 His answer, delivered with a calm simplicity, opened a door to a new world.